Jizen0x01/XeroScope/README.md

 ## Installation

 1. Clone or download the XeroScope repository.
+2. Install the required libraries using pip:
+    ```
+    pip install -r requirements.txt
+    ```
-3. Run the XeroScope.exe file to launch the XeroScope application.
+3. Run the main.py file to launch the XeroScope application.

 ## Usage